UniKnow/AgileDev/tutorials/ddd/src/site/markdown/core/services.md

 Domain services are the coordinators, allowing higher level functionality between many different smaller parts.
 Since domain services are first-class citizens of the domain model, their names and usage should be part of the ubiquitous language.
 Meanings and responsibilities should make sense to the stakeholders or domain experts.

+The application service will be acting as façade and accepts any request from clients.
+Once the request comes, based on the operation, it may call a Factory to create domain object, or calls repository service to re-create existing domain objects.
+Conversion between, DTO (Data Transfer Object) to domain objects and Domain objects to DTO will be happening here.
+Application service can also call another application service to perform additional operations.

 The differences between a domain service and an application service are subtle but critical:

 * Domain services are very granular where as application services are a facade with as purpose providing an API.